oVirt/ovirt-site/source/uncategorized/migrate-to-hosted-engine.html.md

       # engine-backup --mode=restore --file=backup1 --log=backup1-restore.log --change-db-credentials --db-host=didi-lap --db-user=engine --db-password --db-name=engine

+This will require manual preparation work of configuring postgresql and creating a user/database if using a local database, which is the default.
+For more details see [ backup/restore](Ovirt-engine-backup).

 This restores files and the database, but still does not start the service nor does other stuff which is normally done by setup.

 Note that you can also create a local database and restore to it.
 You'll then still need to manually enable postgresql to start on reboot and open the firewall to be able to access it.